Farmers vs. Nationwide Auto Insurance in 2025 (Side-by-Side Review)

 Farmers vs. Nationwide Auto Insurance Rates: How Driving Record Affects Monthly Costs

-Nationwide offers lower rates than Farmers for most driving records, except for drivers with a DUI/DWI, where Nationwide charges $338 per month compared to $275 from Farmers.
+Nationwide usually has lower rates than Farmers for most driving records, except when it comes to drivers with a DUI or DWI.

 Farmers vs. Nationwide Full Coverage Auto Insurance Monthly Rates by Driving Record